 Being a phony is hard work.
 Managers who struggle with inauthenticity often find themselves depleted and losing interest in their work.
 It takes a lot of energy to behave in ways that are out of sync with our true values, priorities, hopes, characteristics, and style.
 The energy expended trying to come across as something you are not is energy unavailable for work and other activities.

-Tips to Be A More Authentic Leader
+Tips to Become a More Authentic Leader

 Becoming a more authentic leader doesn’t have to be a complicated process.
 Try these 5 helpful tips to build authentic leadership:

 1. Rethink “leadership image.”
 A sincere desire to learn and change is what building a leadership image is all about.
 With that in mind, consider the gap between the image that others have of you and the image you would like to project.
 A big obstacle to authenticity is a strong need to maintain a certain image.
-If so, you probably have defined your image of “executive” or “leader” more narrowly than you need to.
+You may have defined your image of “executive” or “leader” more narrowly than you need to.
 Try to let go of the tight limits or expectations of how you need to appear — revealing your personality and humanness is a better sign of effective leadership.

-Often, gaining the awareness of your current image and leadership brand goes a long way.
+Often, gaining awareness of your current image and leadership brand goes a long way.
 But before you make any changes, be sure to get a good, truthful picture of your current image.
 Take time to understand how others see you and why.
-Seek feedback from colleagues, your boss, and direct reports.
+Seek feedback from your colleagues, boss, and direct reports.
 Ask your friends, children, and significant other.
 Each of these points of view will shed light on how your words and behavior are viewed by the people around you.

 2. Increase your self-awareness.
 A key component of behaving authentically is to understand what you care about most.
 Try these ways to boost your self-awareness.
 What are your values, likes, and dislikes?
-This might sound simple, but we often avoid or overlook the process of clarifying what is most important to us.
+This might sound simple, but we often avoid or overlook the process of clarifying what’s most important to us.
 Sometimes, given societal norms and conditioning, women in particular struggle with this aspect of leading authentically.

 4. Take action, but get support.
 Make a change in your life, turning your intentions into reality.
-You may decide sweeping changes are needed, but if so, remember that you don’t need to do it all at once.
+You may decide sweeping changes are needed, but, if so, remember that you don’t need to do it all at once.
 You can start with small steps and gradually align your behaviors with your most important values.
 Remind yourself that genuine change is rarely dramatic or sudden.
 For leaders, a significant change is likely to be viewed suspiciously as false or manipulative behavior.

 You’re not likely to make real, sustainable change without a commitment to small, daily tweaks over time.
 Bring trusted colleagues and friends into your plan for greater authenticity, too.
 They can be sounding boards, feedback-givers, cheerleaders, and problem-solvers.
-At the same time, have faith in your own judgment about what is right for you.
+At the same time, have faith in your own judgment about what’s right for you.